benlau/runbookmd/README.md

 # Features

-- Execute Code Blocks: Run scripts directly from Markdown code blocks with a single click or keyboard shortcut.
+- Execute Code Blocks: Run scripts directly from Markdown and Quarto code blocks with a single click or keyboard shortcut.
 - Terminal Integration: Automatically opens or creates a terminal to execute scripts, ensuring a seamless workflow.
 - User Confirmation: Add `--ask-confirm` to code blocks to prompt for user confirmation before executing potentially dangerous scripts.
 - Parameters: